 Struggling with debts that you cannot pay is stressful and frightening.
 Many people are overwhelmed and do not know where to turn.
 They may consider filing for bankruptcy relief, but they do not know how to prepare for bankruptcy.

 Upsolve can help you prepare for bankruptcy with our no-cost bankruptcy services.
-If you need a fresh start, click here to begin Upsolve's free bankruptcy process.
+If you need a fresh start, take our screener to see if you're eligble to use our free app.
 Our mission as a non-profit organization is to help low-income households like yours file Chapter 7 even if you cannot afford to hire a bankruptcy attorney.

 The first step to prepare for bankruptcy is to gather proof of your income.
 Copies of your tax returns and copies of proof of income for the past six months are required when you file a Chapter 7 case.

 To prepare for bankruptcy under Chapter 7, you must complete the Chapter 7 Means Test.
 The Means Test compares your income to the average income of households in your state.
 To qualify to file under Chapter 7, your average income must be below the median income in your state.

 However, if your income exceeds the median income, you have a second chance to qualify for Chapter 7 bankruptcy relief.
 You must complete the second section of the Means Test to determine if your disposable income is below a certain amount.
 If so, you should be able to file under Chapter 7.